Privacy & Cookie Policy

-Where we have your permission, we'll send you marketing information we think will be of interest.
-We'll also collect some technical details, so our website works as well as it possibly can.
-Sometimes, we'll share information with third parties, such as business partners and service providers, but only so we can provide you with a better service.
+Where we have your permission, we'll send you news and promotional information if we think it will be of interest.
+We may also collect some technical details so our website works as well as it possibly can.
+Sometimes, we might share information with third parties, such as business partners and service providers, but this is only so we can provide you with a better service.

-If you’re coming on a break with us, we’ll ask for a few more details about yourself, including any special requirements you may have.
+If you’re coming on a break with us, we’ll ask for a few more details about yourself and your family including any special requirements you may have.

-For more details, please see our full privacy policy on the next tab.
+For full details on our processing, please see our full privacy policy below.

 You can contact us at any time with questions, concerns, comments, requests or complaints about our privacy policy or your personal information.
 Please email privacy@butlins.com in the first instance.

-For further details about this privacy policy or the way we handle your personal information, you can also contact the UK Information Commissioner on 0303 123 1113 or by visiting ico.org.uk.
+If you have any complaints regarding this privacy policy, you may also contact the UK Information Commissioner on 0303 123 1113 or by visiting ico.org.uk.

 From time to time, we might review our privacy policy and make changes to it.
 If so, we’ll always highlight it on our website butlins.com and, where appropriate, let you know by email.